Adebayor, die pocht met zijn rijkdom, wil geen cent doneren in strijd tegen corona: "Ik heb het virus niet binnengebracht”

 Voor het uitbreken van het coronavirus speelde Adebayor in Paraguay, bij Olimpia.
 Voor de lockdown keerde hij terug naar zijn thuisland om daar zijn quarantaine door te brengen, maar bij zijn vliegreis waren er tussenstops in Frankrijk en Benin.
 En daar was lang niet iedereen even tevreden mee.
 “Er zijn er die denken dat ik het virus heb binnengebracht in Lomé, maar zo gaat het nu eenmaal in ons land.
 Het is gewoon ongelukkig.”

+In veel Afrikaanse landen ontbreekt de noodzakelijke gezondheidshulp die nodig is om besmette mensen goed te helpen.
 Andere Afrikaanse voetbalgrootheden zoals Samuel Eto’o en Didier Drogba zijn in hun respectievelijke thuislanden Kameroen en Ivoorkust al in de bres gesprongen in de strijd tegen corona, maar daar trekt Adebayor zich dus helemaal niks van aan.
 “Je mag me vergelijken met Drogba.
 Je mag me vergelijken met Eto’o, maar jammer genoeg ben ik geen een van de twee.
 Ik ben Emmanuel Sheyi Adebayor en ik zal altijd doen wat ik wil”, klinkt het.

 Lees ook: “Ik was klaar om te vertrekken”: Adebayor geeft meer uitleg over zijn zelfmoordpoging